wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 everything comes and goes in waves.
 Rhythm, periodicity, harmonious alternation of extremes is the rule.
 No use rebelling against the very pattern of life.
 If you seek the immutable, go beyond experience.
-When I say, “remember ‘I am’ all the time”, I mean come back to it repeatedly.
+When I say, “remember “I Am” all the time”, I mean come back to it repeatedly.
 No particular thought can be mind’s natural state, only silence.
 Not the idea of silence but silence itself.
 When the mind is in its natural state, it reverts to silence spontaneously after every experience or, rather, every experience